Daffodils – CHSE Odisha +2 2nd Year – Answers

 10. What happens to the poet when he lies on his couch?

 Answer – When the poet lies on his sofa with a tired and jaded mind, the daffodils make their appearance before his inner eyes, and erase all signs of sorrow and gloom.
-They make him feel rejuvenated, joyous, and peaceful again.
+Positive emotions rush into his mind.
+Tiredness of mind is replaced by a sense of bliss and joy.
+He feels rejuvinated as he recalls the sight of the beautiful daffodils dancing in the wind.

 11. Mention the two moods of the poet.